 It’s really hard to say.

 Taste is an obvious possibility.
 Maybe his body instinctively craves a nutrient that he gets from the bone or the marrow, and that is somehow lacking in his usual diet.
-Maybe just the the act of cracking the bone open and digging out the marrow is exciting or pleasureful for him.
+The act of cracking the bone open and digging out the marrow could be exciting or pleasureful for him.
 It could be any one, or it could be a combination of these factors.

 We really don’t know.
 What we do know is that he enjoys it immensely.